pastelprospects/cassett/content/pages/blog/mindful-moments.md

   Engaging in mindful moments requires that we are fully present without judgement.
 The ability to be wholly present is a skill that requires constant training.
-We often either overemphasize the past or attempt to project a future we believe and perceieve.
-When doing so, we allow our perceived judgement to influence the present moment...
+We often either overemphasize the past or attempt to project a future we believe and perceive...
 featuredImage:
   type: ImageBlock
   url: /images/meditate.jpeg